 *National Survey of Children with Special Health Care Needs

 California's enactment of the ACA provides solid supports for families with autism.
-For starters, California is one of the 29 states to require that all plans sold on Covered California(TM), its insurance marketplace, provide autism therapies.
+For starters, California is one of 31 states to require that all plans sold on Covered California(TM), its insurance marketplace, provide autism therapies.
 The state further specifically mandated that ABA be one of those covered benefits.
 In addition, there are no visit limits on speech therapy and occupational therapy so long as it is medically necessary.
-If you live in California and your child is not receiving adequate autism coverage through your employer-sponsored health insurance, it would make sense to shop on the Covered California(TM) exchange.
+If you live in California and your child is not receiving adequate autism coverage through your employer-sponsored health insurance and does not qualify for the Medicaid waiver, it would make sense to shop on the Covered California(TM) exchange.

-Medi-Cal: California's Medi-Cal program covers speech therapy, OT, ABA and psychological services.
+Medi-Cal: California's Medicaid program covers speech therapy, OT, ABA and psychological services.